V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngongi : percussion instrument composed of two bells without clappers

-– ngongo : energetic refusal, contrary to one’s will, opposition / fear, fright, anguish, anxiety
+– ngongo : energetic refusal, contrary to one’s will, opposition / fear, fright, anguish, distress

 – ngongofi : tickling